mariana-khach/Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction/README.md

 We can see that normality is violated for lower  for residual values below -3.
 These results indicate that we should consider other non-linear models.
-We also did more advance analysis using Linear Regression with Lasso and Ridge regularizations and using Principal Component Analysis to reduce number of feature.
-Using Grid Search Cross-Validation to tune model parameters, we found best performance with 10 principal componnets with $R^2=0.72$.
+We also did more advance analysis using Linear Regression with Lasso and Ridge regularizations and using Principal Component Analysis to reduce number of features.
+Using Grid Search Cross-Validation to tune model parameters, we found best performance with 10 principal componnets with $R^2=0.83$.

 ## Extreme Gradient Boosting (XGBoost)